-A list of some common sensitivity tests are:
+A list of common sensitivity tests utilizing Touchstone software are:

-- Building Characteristics: The sensitivity of loss results can be tested in a variety of ways based on differing primary and secondary risk characteristics.
-As an example, companies can create notional portfolio of a single construction type and then vary other parameters incrementally.
-Clients can also perform other cost-benefit analyses such as examining loss sensitivity when exposures are bulk coded or left as unknown.
-Testing the impact by altering secondary risk characteristics can also promote a better understanding of their complex interaction on modeled losses. - Storm Surge for Hurricane Peril: The default storm surge factor for residential book is 10%.
+- Exposure Coding Test: (construction code or occupancy code and year built).
+This test can help the users examine if there is any error in coding or, if the default coding is not correct, what the loss result influence would be.
+Construction and occupancy codes are two key elements of the exposure; they feed into the damage function calculation and if any of this information is missing, you can set a default value or have the software augment the exposure (using Touchstone Data Quality Diagnostics) by the same distribution as the rest of the book. - Storm Surge for Hurricane Peril: The recommended default storm surge factor for residential book is 10%.
 The increase in losses due to storm surge for specific book and exposure may seem linear; however, AIR's storm surge footprint is independent of the wind field and takes into account all the physical parameters of surge. - Demand Surge: Demand surge is a check box on the analysis options screen.
 Users can use the AIR provided default demand surge curve or change it to incorporate different views from the management team to test on specific exposures.
-Customized demand surge functions can be added via Touchstone's administrative console.

-Correlation: There are two options for correlation testing on your specific book.
+Customized demand surge functions can be added via Touchstone's administrative console. - Correlation: There are two options for correlation testing on your specific book.
 Inter-policy correlation and intra-policy correlation.
-The inter-policy correlation refers to the correlation that exists between policies and would be used when dealing with a number of single location policies.
+The inter-policy correlation refers to the correlation that exists between policies-this would be used when dealing with a number of single location policies.
 The intra-policy correlation refers to the correlation between individual locations within a policy.